Our future projects are funded in part by readers like you.

 That’s not what’s going on here.
 “Quantum Computing for the Very Curious” is, instead, like a video game or book or movie, a single one-off project for you to work through.
 So you commit to it for a while, and then the experience is over.
 (Also, like a video game, book, or movie, sequels are planned!)

 With that said, it’s different from those forms too.
 Many people consume games, books, and movies as binge activities, hungrily devouring them until complete.
 “Quantum Computing for the Very Curious” is, by contrast, intentionally an experience spread out over time.
 Yes, you probably binge at first, working your way quickly through the text over a couple of hours.
 But then you return occasionally for brief review sessions, prompted by our notifications.
 That form of spaced testing is the best way for you to remember what you read.
 Still, while it might be optimal from the point of view of memory formation, it means not using some of the techniques that games, books, and movies use to keep you interested.
 Nonetheless, I hope you’ll be willing to trust the team at “Quantum Computing for the Very Curious”, and to participate in the experiment.

 How can you get the most out of reading in this new mnemonic medium?
-The ideal is to do an initial read, followed by a few short review sessions over the next few days (prompted by our notifications) to help you internalize the ideas.
+The ideal is to do an initial read, followed by a few short review sessions over the coming weeks (prompted by our notifications) to help you internalize the ideas.
 Then (optionally) a followup read, where you can more deeply understand the material.
 And finally, some sessions of followup review to ensure you remember for the long term: